muratk3n/thirdwave/en/tweets/2020/week11d.md

 ---

-I like how Picard was dismissive of the pyramids labeling them as "vanity projects" in the new show.
+The new Picard show: I like how Picard was dismissive of the pyramids labeling them as "vanity projects".

 The tone is against AI Doomsday, fine.

 But they cld go easier on the Mary Sue.
-Too many bad bitches isnt just too blatant agenda, it is also not believable.

 *2020-3-15 17:20:18*